Ludwik Rydygier: Military service

 During the First World War he led military hospital in Brno.
 After the war he immediately returned to Lwów, where he fought against Ukrainians in November 1918.
 He was promoted to general of Polish Army.
 In 1920 he started organizing military hospitals.

 Death

 He died that year suddenly.
 At first he was buried with military honors at the Łyczaków Cemetery, later his remains were moved to the officer part of Cemetery of the Defenders of Lwów.

 Legacy and remembrance

 In 1899 in Lwów, Polish doctors celebrated the 25th anniversary of Ludwik Rydygier's scientific activity.
 A monument of Ludwik Rydygier was unveiled in Chełmno in 1984.
 Numerous hospitals in Poland are named after him, including in Kraków, Częstochowa, Toruń, Łódź, Suwałki.
-Also the Collegium Medicum in Bydgoszcz and a lecture hall of the Medical University of Gdańsk bear his name.
+Also the Nicolaus Copernicus University Ludwik Rydygier Collegium Medicum in Bydgoszcz and a lecture hall of the Medical University of Gdańsk bear his name.